Mastering the "I Do, WE Do, YOU Do" model: A guide for Retail Coaches

 Implementing the "I Do, We Do, You Do" model in your coaching sessions offers several benefits:

-Clarity and Structure:
+Clarity and structure:

 The model provides a clear roadmap for coaching sessions, ensuring that you and your team members understand the expectations at each stage.

-Active Engagement:
+Active engagement:

 By involving team members in collaborative practice, the model promotes active learning and engagement, leading to deeper understanding and retention of skills.

-Gradual Release of Responsibility:
+Gradual release of responsibility:

 The model scaffolds learning by gradually shifting responsibility from you to your team members, empowering them to become independent and self-reliant.

-Immediate Feedback:
+Immediate feedback:

 With opportunities for feedback at each stage, your team members receive timely guidance and support, which facilitates and encourages continuous improvement.